mmoamenn/LuckyWheel_Android/README.md

 # LuckyWheel Android

 Android custom component that displays a lucky wheel. it features easy customize of colors , text and addition of items and it's very trivial to integrate in your application.

+# What's new in 0.2.0

+- Support AndroidX
+- Item Image padding attribute
+- Enhancements

  **Sample**

  ![Lucky wheel](https://github.com/mmoamenn/LuckyWheel_Android/blob/master/samples/pic_sample_mini.png).